armbrustere/Buckos_App/README.md

 # Welcome!
-An Android app built for repair technicains who need to easily calculate a markup for a part.
+An Android app built for repair technicians who need to easily calculate a markup for a part.
 - More features coming soon!

 # Creator